 The proposed project would alter the Susitna River’s flow regime, and flood a river segment currently listed as eligible for addition to the National Wild and Scenic Rivers System, based in part on its recreational and aesthetic resources.
 Unique opportunities for solitude and wilderness exploration highly valued by our membership would no longer be available.
 While new road access and regulated flows through Devil’s Canyon could enhance accessibility to the challenging whitewater of the reach downstream of the proposed Watana Dam, the fundamental elements that define the unique qualities of this wilderness river would be lost.
 The prospect of enhanced access is not worth the desecration of one of our continent's most treasured free-flowing rivers.

-In addition, American Whitewater is concerned with the significant anticipated impacts of the project on river ecology, terrestrial resources, habitat for fish and wildlife, cultural resources, subsistence lifestyles, and the economy of local communities that depend on adventure-based tourism.
+In addition, American Whitewater is concerned with the significant anticipated impacts of a hydropower project on river ecology, terrestrial resources, habitat for fish and wildlife, cultural resources, subsistence lifestyles, and the economy of local communities that depend on adventure-based tourism.

-While the project would be constructed with a capacity of 600MW, actual generation would be less than half of that.
+While the proposed project would have had a capacity of 600MW, actual generation would be less than half of that.
 The generation potential is small relative to the economic costs (several billion dollars) and impacts to one of Alaska's most iconic wild rivers.
 Others have been down this path before and many millions of dollars have been spent on past hydro proposals.
-We believe that conservation and efficiency improvements would be a better alternative to this project.
+We continue to believe that conservation and efficiency improvements represent a better alternative to this project.
 Other more cost-effective and less environmentally damaging alternatives for energy generation do exist.
-To learn more check out susitnadamaltneratives.org
+To learn more check out susitnadamalternatives.org

 Photo: Alan Panebaker in Devil's Canyon, by Shawn Robertson

 The contacts below include staff and volunteers working on this project.
 Make sure you are logged in if you wish to join the group.

 - Susitna River Hydropower Project - Does It Hold Water?